The Queen's Gambit | A western on the chessboard

 Anya Taylor-Joy (seen in Peaky Blinders, The Witch, and Split) is magnetic in her looks and moves, giving an ambivalent yet honest representation of a genius and troubled mind.
 Moreover, there’s a precise and elegant cinematic set-up that underlines the acting.
 Frames are often divided and assembled like pieces of the chessboard.
 The editing of match scenes – the series portrays more than 300 – is never boring, never dragging, and never predictable.
 The choice of colors goes from a pale green (the orphanage walls, the pills, Beth’s childhood clothes) to a candy pink (her new bedroom, Alma’s clothes, neon signs at tournaments).
 All desaturated in opposition to the strong red of Beth’s hair.

 A good mix of entertainment and empathy

-As an American production, the show makes an effort to underline a less stereotypical side of the Russians.
-Although the build-up towards the ending remains predictable.
+As an American production, the show tries to underline a less stereotypical side of the Russians.
+However, the build-up toward the ending remains predictable.
 Beth’s trajectory in a male-centered world is also too soft, her struggle with addiction and alcohol too sweetened.
 But good conflict can be inspirational and good TV is a mix of entertainment and empathy.
 The Queen’s Gambit has a lot of both.